 Prior gene therapy or engineered T cell therapy.

 Prior treatment with any anti-CD19 therapy.

-Allogeneic hematopoietic stem cell transplant (HSCT) <3 months prior to screening and ≤4 infusion.
+Allogeneic hematopoietic stem cell transplant (HSCT) <3 months prior to screening and ≤4 months prior to infusion.

 Presence of grade 2 to 4 acute or extensive chronic graft-versus-host disease (GVHD) in patients who received prior allogeneic HSCT.